EZhex1991/EZSoftBone/README.md

 - Performance
   - Iterations: how many times should the Nodes to be calculated in one frame
   - Material: `EZPBMaterial`, default material will be used if not specified
-  - Sleep Threshold: speed below this threshold will go to sleep
+  - Sleep Threshold: speed below this threshold will go to sleep (useful for high frame rate)
 - Collidsion
   - Collision Layers: which layers the bones collide with
   - Extra Colliders: extra colliders (normal colliders required, this is for compatible purpose)